qouteall/qouteall-blog/Cognitive-biases.md

 In the long term, strategy 2 can greatly outperforms strategy 1, but people prefer strategy 1, because of many reasons:

 - The first strategy has better Sharpe ratio as long as the rare Black Swan don't come.
 The second strategy has lower Sharpe ratio because of the high volatility (although volatility has positive skewness).
+- **Moral hazard**: in some places the money manager can take a share of profit but are only slighly punished when the huge asset loss happens (no skin in the game).
+This incentive structure allow them to use Strategy 1 while transferring tail risk to asset owner.
+- The previously mentioned cognitive biases:
     - Convex perception.
 Frequent small gains feels better than a rare huge gain, and frequent small losses feels worse than a rare huge loss.
     - Loss aversion.
 The loss aversion focused more on recent visible loss rather than potential rare large loss.
     - Availability bias and outcome bias.
 The frequent small losses are more visible than rare potential big loss.
     - Delayed feedback issue.
 The rare loss in strategy 1 usually come late.
     - Oddball effect.
 The time experiencing loss feels longer.
     - ...

 It's a common misconception that a you need a win rate more than 50% to be profitable.
 With a favorable risk-reward ratio, profit is possible despite a low win rate.
 Similarily, a 99% win rate doesn't necessarily imply profit in the long term.
 The skewness is important.